YifeiWang1/Github-Pages-Example/_posts/2020-09-14-Publications.md

 ---Proposed a new extraction model based on improved Deeplabv3+ network<br>
 ---Compared with the selected U-Net, SegNet, FCN, and PSPNet, the improved Deeplabv3+ model has increased 3.893%, 5.242%, 4.318%，3.471% on PA, and 6.534%, 3.732%，3.749%，6.331% on IOU,and 6.111%, 6.698%, 5.776%，4.901% on Recall.
 At the same time, the extraction result also reduces noise, enhances the integrity of the extracted water body and the edge refinement ability, and has good practicability.<br>
 <br>
 ● Hongxiang Li, Ao Feng, Bin Lin, Houcheng Su, Zixi Liu, Xuliang Duan, <b>Yifei Wang</b>.
-(2021) <b>A novel method for credit scoring based on feature transformation and ensemble model. </b>PeerJ - Computer Science. <b> PeerJ Comput Sci.
-2021 Jun 4;7:e579. doi: 10.7717/peerj-cs.579.
-PMID: 34151000; PMCID: PMC8189024.</b><br>
+(2021) <b>A novel method for credit scoring based on feature transformation and ensemble model. </b>PeerJ - Computer Science. <b> PeerJ Comput Sci.</b> 2021 Jun 4;7:e579. doi: 10.7717/peerj-cs.579.
+PMID: 34151000; PMCID: PMC8189024.<br>
 ---Proposed a prediction method based on feature transformation and ensembled model<br>
 ---Verified the effectiveness of the proposed method by comparative experiments on two standard data sets<br>
 <br>